Esca-MMC/FarmTypeManager/readme.md

 # Farm Type Manager
 This mod allows players and modders to customize features from Stardew Valley's different farm maps.
-It can spawn forageable plants, ore, and monsters on any map in the game, and spawn large objects (stumps, logs, boulders, meteorites) on the farm.
+It can spawn forageable plants, large objects (e.g. stumps and boulders), ore, and monsters at any location in the game.
 Users can configure the number of objects spawned per day, which areas or terrain types they can spawn on, the chances of spawning each object type, and more.

 ## Contents
 * [Installation](#installation)